hauptem/F5-Multisite-Dashboard/README.md

 #### Important Notes
 - To update all pools at a site, ensure no search filter is active
 - Pool filtering is based on actual pool names (not aliases) for backend processing
-- Optimization is transparent to users - filtered pools remain cached and displayed

 ### DNS Request Optimization
 #### On-Demand Resolution Model
 DNS resolution operates independently from regular polling cycles and is triggered only by explicit user action via the **Resolve** button.